Jorgemucisalumfilho/cli/docs/README.md

- folder is used for documentation related to developing `gh`.
+ autocreate is used for documentation related to developing `gh`.
 Docs for `gh` installation and usage are available at [https://cli.github.com/manual](https://cli.github.com/manual).